gradle/gradle/subprojects/docs/src/docs/release/notes.md

 by default and [Groovy incremental compilation](userguide/groovy_plugin.html#sec:incremental_groovy_compilation) as an opt-in experimental feature.

-In previous versions, a compilation failure caused the next compilation to fully recompile.
+In previous versions, a compilation failure caused the next compilation to perform a full recompile.
-In Gradle 7.6 and above, Java and Groovy incremental compilation works even after a failure.
+Starting in Gradle 7.6, Java and Groovy incremental compilation works even after a failure.

 #### Relocated convention plugins in projects generated with `init`